ChrisJabb21/ChrisJabb21/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ... my professional blog
 - 🌱 I’m currently learning ...
-JavaScript, All things Java
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...
 - Web: [http://chrisjabb21.github.io]